Dividend June Joy Jubilee Time In My 83 Stock Portfolio

 The BDC stock of ARCC is still very quality (as are the mREITs ARI and STWD), but they were getting over priced and near 52 week highs.
 I might repurchase them if they become bargains again, but have moved on.
 I did trim some BXMT as well, but will continue to build it as it becomes more reasonable.
 I favor it over STWD.

-LADR with external management bothered me; I felt uncomfortable and exited.
+LADR management bothered me; I felt uncomfortable and exited.

 I wrote an article about my experience with Hasbro.
 I continue to think it is getting even more ridiculously overpriced.
 Beware.